etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 When I'm a reviewer
 -------------------

-To me, the most important qualities of a code is to be clean and Pythonic.
+To me, the most important qualities of code is to be clean and Pythonic.

 Clean code tends to be well-structured where logically distinct parts